yandeu/docker-swarm-visualizer/README.md

 - 📦 **Automated Image Updates** (beta)
   Automatically pulls the latest images from your Registry.

+- 🚀 **Drag and Drop Deployment** (in development) Easily deploy Stacks and Secrets via Drag and Drop.

 - 🏷️ **Auto Subnet Labeling** (beta)
   Detects in which subnet your node is to better spread your containers.